-Essays earning a score of 4 inadequately defend, challenge, or qualify Horace's assertion about the role that adversity plays in developing a person's character.
-The evidence or explanations used may be inappropriate, insufficient, or less convincing.
+Essays earning a score of 4 inadequately develop a position on the establishment of an annual Buy Nothing Day.
+The evidence or explanations used may be inappropriate, insufficient or less convincing.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in defending, challenging, or qualifying Horace's assertion about the role that adversity plays in developing a person's character.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in developing a position on the establishment of an annual Buy Nothing Day.
 The essays may show less maturity in control of writing.